ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.7.5

 * Responsiveness Layout Update for mobile and tablet view
-* Added `className` prop for `LabelTagChip` Component to override default custom styles
+* Updated `LabelTagChip` Component to accept `className` as its prop to override its base style
 * Adjusted margin, padding, and width for `MainContent` Component
 * Adjusted margin, padding, and width for `RightBar` Component
 * Adjusted margin, padding, border radius, font size, and height for `RightBarCard` Component